pereiraaron/pereiraaron/README.md

 <details>
 <summary>About me</summary>

-[//]: # (You must have a lf before the markdown element when inside a block for it to work: https://stackoverflow.com/questions/29368902/how-can-i-wrap-my-markdown-in-an-html-div)
+[//]: # "You must have a lf before the markdown element when inside a block for it to work: https://stackoverflow.com/questions/29368902/how-can-i-wrap-my-markdown-in-an-html-div"

 <div align="left">